jasonbrooks/kubernetes-the-hard-way/docs/04-etcd.md

 # Bootstrapping a H/A etcd cluster

-In this lab you will bootstrap a 3 node etcd cluster.
-The following virtual machines will be used:
+In this lab you will bootstrap a single node etcd cluster using your `controller0` VM.

-* controller0
-* controller1
-* controller2

 ## Why

 All Kubernetes components are stateless which greatly simplifies managing a Kubernetes cluster.
 All state is stored in etcd, which is a database and must be treated specially.
-To limit the number of compute resource to complete this lab etcd is being installed on the Kubernetes controller nodes, although some people will prefer to run etcd on a dedicated set of machines for the following reasons:
+To limit the number of compute resource to complete this lab etcd is being installed on the single Kubernetes controller node, although some people will prefer to run etcd on a dedicated set of machines for the following reasons:

 * The etcd lifecycle is not tied to Kubernetes.
 We should be able to upgrade etcd independently of Kubernetes.
 * Scaling out etcd is different than scaling out the Kubernetes Control Plane.